 Operators of multiple units of vibrating screens should note that the same oil lubricant specifications apply to both Low-Head and Ripl-Flo screens with oil lubricated mechanisms.
-However, depending on variations in ambient conditions for specific screen locations, it may be advisable to use oils with different viscosities because of temperature variations, refer to the lubricants listed in the table on page 3-11.
+However, depending on variations in ambient conditions for specific screen locations, it may be advisable to use oils with different viscosities because of temperature variations, refer to the lubricants listed in table 3.2.